 For muscle and joint injuries, compressing, elevating and applying something cool to an inflamed area will help relieve some symptoms of inflammation, but won’t eliminate the underlying cause of the inflammation.

 Healthy habits may also help prevent chronic inflammation, or in some cases reduce pain linked to inflammatory conditions.

 It’s no secret that being overweight or obese increases the risk of a range of chronic health conditions such as type 2 diabetes, heart disease and some cancers.
 Research indicates that being overweight triggers low grade, long-term inflammation, which may play a role in these chronic health conditions.
 So you can add inflammation to the long list of reasons you should maintain a healthy weight by eating a healthy, balanced diet and exercising regularly.

 Limit your alcohol

-People who choose to drink alcohol should drink within the National Health and Medical Research Council guidelines.
-This recommends that healthy Australians should have no more than two standard alcoholic drinks per day.
+The new Australian Guidelines recommend drinking no more than 4 standard drinks a day and a maximum of 10 standard drinks per week, to reduce your risk of harm from alcohol.
 Excessive drinking above these levels on a regular basis may lead to chronic inflammation, including long-term effects on the liver, stomach, intestines and pancreas.